Introduction to OPSEC?

-Operation Security (OPSEC) is a process in which it is made sure that no information of an organisation is revealed i.e., OPSEC is used to remove all the loopholes that could be used by someone to steal confidential information related to an office, firm, or organisation.
+Operation Security (OPSEC) is a process in which it is made sure that no information of an organization is revealed i.e., OPSEC is used to remove all the loopholes that could be used by someone to steal confidential information related to an office, firm, or organization.
 It can use both the analytical and strategical approach to remove risk of someone stealing your useful information.

-Later this concept moved from military to other parts of U.S government and department of defense and to nanny companies to protect secrets and costumer data.
+Later this concept moved from military to other parts of U.S government and the department of defense and to nanny companies to protect secrets and customer data.

 OPSEC Five Step Process :